Johann Pachelbel (1653–1706)

 Complete Vocal Works

-Edited by Wolfgang Hirschmann, Thomas Röder and Katharina Larissa Paech on behalf of the Institut für Musikwissenschaft at the University of Erlangen-Nuremberg and the Institut für Kirchenmusik at the Kunstuniversität Graz
+Edited by Wolfgang Hirschmann, Thomas Röder and Katharina Larissa Paech on behalf of the Institut für Musikforschung at the Julius-Maximilian University of Würzburg (up to 2008: Institut für Musikwissenschaft at the University of Erlangen-Nuremberg) and the Institut für Kirchenmusik at the Kunstuniversität Graz

 Johann Pachelbel is known today as a composer of organ music and of a world-famous instrumental canon which frequently features in concert programmes and recording catalogues.
 However, the same can be said of only a few of his vocal compositions.
 At most, the motets appear occasionally in church music repertoire.
 Pachelbel’s arias, vocal concerti and large-scale Magnificats have received little attention up to now.